robotology/iit-ibm/README.md

 ```
 $> node examples/examples.js
 ```
-Then, open [Google Chrome](https://www.google.com/chrome/) on a device on your network and go to the address
+Then, open the browser on a device on your network and go to the address
 ```
 your.machine.ip.address:3000
 ```